stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

-1. Write a program, a unit converter, that displays your height both in cm and in feet and inches.
+1. Write a program, a unit converter, that prints your height both in cm and in feet and inches.
 Use ue the division operator without remainder and the operator calculating the remainder of the division.

     ```python
     ###
-    # A program that displays your height both in cm and in feet and inches.
+    # A program that prints your height both in cm and in feet and inches.
     #
     cm = 170
     feet = ...